 How Regenerative Braking Works in Tesla

-Additionally, compared to other vehicles with comparably sized batteries, Tesla automobiles now have a longer electric driving range thanks to this technique.
+Compared to vehicles lacking regenerative braking systems, Tesla's vehicles have a longer electric driving range thanks to this energy recovery.

 Regenerative braking is accomplished by Tesla by utilising an electric motor as a generator.

 The motor reverses and starts to produce electricity when the driver applies the brakes.
 This electricity is then stored in batteries.

 The car's hybrid or electric system is then propelled by the energy that was previously stored.

 Toyota Camry vs. Tesla Model 3: A Comprehensive Ownership Cost Comparison - USA Vehicle